vanillartwork/raylink/docs/getting-started.md

 - `id_ed25519.pub` (or `id_rsa.pub`) — the **public key**.
 Safe to upload to your
   VPS provider.

-Copy the public key to your clipboard, then paste it into your provider's **SSH Keys** page (the "Key Name" is just a label and does not affect authentication):
+Copy the public key contents to your clipboard, then paste it into your provider's **SSH Keys** page (the "Key Name" is just a label and does not affect authentication):